 Especially marked is the upheaval amongst the bituminous miners.
-In the anthracite districts where there has been no strike and where the union crisis is not so evident to the miners, the upheaval is also developing, but the tempo at present is not quite so fast as in the bituminous sections.
-The mass district confer-ences, with the representative delegations of 150 to 300 each, were verita ble outpourings of the rank and file in revolt against the Lewis machine.

-hands of the operators.
+In the anthracite districts where there has been no strike and where the union crisis is not so evident to the miners, the upheaval is also developing, but the tempo 🛥 present is not quite so fast as in the bituminous sections.
+The mass district conferences, with the representative delegations of 150 to 300 each, were veritable outpourings of the rank and file in revolt against the Lewis machine.
+They were held openly notwithstanding threats from the misleaders of the union.
+They indicate, especially in the bituminous sections, a tremendous upheaval of the rank and file miners against the men who have, under the guise of Union Leaders, systematically betrayed them for years into the hands of the operators.

 Everywhere district Save-the-Union Committees have been created.
-These have behind them a vast network of Save-the-Union Committees in innumerable local unions.
-The oran of the movement is the Coal ligger with a rapidly growing mass irculation.
-It is this whole machine nechanism which will send forth a rge delegation to the Pittsburgh Conference.
+These have behind them a vast net work of Save-the-Union Committees in innumerable local unions.
+The organ of the movement is the COAL DIGGER with a rapid-(Continued on Page 22)